-Outcrop currently has two drill rigs mobilized on the Santa Ana project and has obtained promising results from targets showing five high-grade shoot discoveries to date, including La Ivana, Megapozo.
-Roberto Tovar, El Dorado, and the first blind shoot discovery of San Juan.
+Outcrop currently has two drill rigs mobilized on the Santa Ana project and has obtained promising results from targets showing six high-grade shoot discoveries to date, including La Ivana, Megapozo.
+Roberto Tovar, El Dorado, the first blind shoot discovery of San Juan, and the latest discovered San Antonio.
 Drill results indicate that each of the five discovered shoots are exceptional in size for epithermal vein systems, each measuring greater than 250 metres in surface trace and over 250 metres down-dip, and that all shoots are open in one or more directions along their surface trace and all are open at depth.

-A total of 101 holes have been drilled on Santa Ana for a total of 18,252 metres.
-La Ivana has delineation holes and El Grosso has first past exploration hole in progress.
+A total of 146 holes have been drilled on Santa Ana for a total of 23,150 metres.
+La Ivana has delineation spacing of drill-holes.
 Assays are pending for six holes.
-Outcrop has completed the first two phases of its drilling program at Santa Ana and has announced the commencement of a 12,000 metre phase three drill program on the project which includes a pipeline of greenfield targets identified through systematic target review and ranking.
+Outcrop has completed the first two phases of its drilling program at Santa Ana and has announced the commencement of another 12,000 metre phase three drill program on the project which includes a pipeline of greenfield targets identified through systematic target review and ranking.
 Ground and airborne geophysical surveys have been completed to identify vein structures to follow up with surface exploration.